 So you’re thinking of starting a music blog?
 That’s a great idea!
 As you may know, many bloggers nowadays are making up to seven-figure incomes.
-That’s way more than you could possibly dream of, so you can say that it’s worth trying to start your own blog as an artist.
+That’s way more than you could possibly dream of, so you can say that it’s worth trying to start your own site as an artist.

 So, what should you do and where should you start?
 Don’t worry; you’ll learn everything you need to know in this post.